-But is this an absolute truth?
+Is buying a high-mileage car a good idea?
+And since higher mileage usually equates to an older vehicle age, how old is too old for a used car?
 Is the lower-miles-equals-better-car correlation a hard-and-fast rule to live by?
-The real answers to these questions are a bit more nuanced than it seems at first blush.
+The real answers to these questions are a bit more complicated than they seem.
 Exceptions exist, and they’re not always apparent.

 All this begs the obvious question: how many miles should a used car have, anyway?

-To give you a better sense of what might be the ideal mileage for a used car – and why that’s a tough metric to measure – and when a high-mileage car might be the better buy, we’ve done the research and flushed out the facts.
-All the following is worth keeping in mind the next time you’re scrutinizing an odometer at your local dealership:
+To give you a better sense of what the ideal used car mileage might be – and why that’s a tough metric to measure – and when a high-mileage car might be the better buy, we’ve done the research and flushed out the facts.
+All the following is worth keeping in mind the next time you’re car shopping at your local dealership:

-To get a sense of maintenance history, the best resources are actual receipts for services performed or a log of repairs done.
-If these maintenance records are not available – and it’s not unusual if they aren’t – a Carfax vehicle history report will disclose any known service record history in its report.
-It will also call out any prior accidents, which is something else you want to avoid no matter the mileage.
+To get a sense of a car’s maintenance and service history by its previous owner, the best resources are actual receipts for services performed or a log of repairs done.
+If these maintenance records are not available – and it’s not unusual if they aren’t – a Carfax or Autocheck vehicle history report will disclose any known service record history in its report.
+These reports will also call out any prior accidents, which is something else you want to avoid no matter the mileage.
 Feeling confident about a car’s history might be more important than any other factor, including the number of miles showing on the odometer.
+Many iSeeCars used vehicle listings link to free Carfax and Autocheck reports.
+To complement these vehicle history reports, iSeeCars provides everything you should know about a used car including pricing analysis, listings history, and projected depreciation with its free VIN check tool.

-And don’t discount the simple act of peeking under the hood.
+And don’t discount the simple act of peeking under the hood to gauge a car’s condition.
 If you pull the dipstick and see oil that’s dark and sludgy, it’s overdue for a change.
 Cracked belts and hoses are also probably past their prime.
 Murky coolant is equally concerning.
-All these signs point to poor maintenance and excessive wear and tear, and that can mean added headaches down the road (if you want a more comprehensive guide to inspecting a used vehicle, see what to look for when buying a used car).
+All these signs point to poor maintenance and excessive wear and tear, and that can mean added headaches down the road (if you want a more comprehensive guide to inspecting a used vehicle and what you should check on your test drive, see what to look for when buying a used car).

 On the face of it, it seems like the premium might be worth it – how often can you find a like-new example of an old, discontinued car?
 For those who swear by a certain product – think loyal Town Car buyers or diesel truck buyers – such a find looks like a godsend.